Soufiane-Fartit/Soufiane-Fartit/README.md

 ### Hi there 👋

-Double-degree Engineer/Master of Télécom Physique Strasbourg in data science and signal and image processing.
+My name is Soufiane Fartit, I have a double-degree Engineer/Master of Télécom Physique Strasbourg in data science and signal and image processing.

 I love Data and I use Python to solve problems related to it.